julian-cardone/rtech/frontend/README.md

 When App.js is first rendered, the custom hooks are loaded into the application, a loading state is created, and a useEffect is triggered.
 This triggers the loadAllBooks function, which does a few things:
 1. Manages the loading state for the 'schools' request.
 This is to prevent users from selecting a school before they are justly loaded
-2. Invalidates the filteredBooks state to clear the memoized books (more on this later)
+2. Invalidates the booksBySchool state to clear the memoized books (more on this later)
 3. Fetches the list of schools
 4. Fetches the first 50 books